- Visit Profile Page

 Cultural Identity and Image Making

 My research has earlier investigated the conundrum of identity and meaning in the context of Egyptian architecture with a closer look at the various trends emerged in the Nineties, attempting to offer a critical voice on contemporary Cairo.
 Critical and contextual approaches are an important part of my quest for understanding and interpreting visual voices from the Arab world.
 Building on the notion of global flows introduced by theorists such Castells and Appadurai my work in this area aims to develop a discourse on how cultural identity manifests itself in the public face of architecture.
 The examination of the image of a city, its associated meanings, and how this is reflected in the printed media is an important endeavour.
 This is reflected in key publications that include manufacturing the image of Doha, interrogating the practice of image making, and our contribution to the pavilion of the Kingdom of Bahrain at the 14th International Architecture Exhibition La Biennale di Venezia (2014), entitled evolving Isms and multiple architectural identities in a growing region.
 Latest publications in this area involve an examination of evolutionary interventions in search of national architectural identity.
+Theories and concepts related to cosmopolitanism, decolonialism, plurality, and multiple modernities are translated into recent research including Contemporary architecture of Cairo (1990–2020): mutational plurality of “ISMS”, decolonialism, and cosmopolitanism and our new book Architectural Excellence in Islamic Societies, where a series of decolonised narratives were developed to capture the quality of architecture and urbanism in Muslim Societies.

 Understanding Urban Traditions

 While the examination of urban traditions may be perceived as overlapping with the area of socio-spatial practice of migrant communities, it is believed that the examination of traditions and the vernacular is a unique area in its own.
 Key works included explorations of socio-spatial aspects of traditional souqs (marketplaces) in the context of Muscat, Oman The study of contextual geo-cultural politics and their inferences on the shaping of architectural identity has resulted in advanced understandings urban traditions in the contemporary lived space of cities on the Arabian Peninsula.
 Issues relevant to legitimization, the modern state, and nationalist particularism were explored through an examination of levels of legitimizing architectural and urban traditions in four Gulf cities, which were categorised into chronological, representational, and interventional.
+Recent works have also explored urban traditions in

 User-Centred Assessment of Designed Environments